syncfusion-content/uwp-docs/uwp/Pivot-Grid/Relational/Filtering.md

 # Filtering in UWP Pivot Grid

 Filtering support displays only a subset of data that meets the specific criteria.
 You can specify and hide the data that you do not want to display.
-Filters are automatically reapplied every time when the SfPivotGrid is refreshed or updated until you remove those filters.
-In SfPivotGrid, filters are additive, which means that each additional filter is based on the current filter and further it reduces the subset of data.
-You can apply 'n' number of filtering conditions to the SfPivotGrid at a time.
+Filters are automatically reapplied every time when the Pivot Grid is refreshed or updated until you remove those filters.
+In Pivot Grid, filters are additive, which means that each additional filter is based on the current filter and further it reduces the subset of data.
+You can apply 'n' number of filtering conditions to the control at a time.
 To apply filter, an instance of **FilterExpression** has to be created and the data will be filtered based on that specification.

 ## Filtering using filter expression